LoyolaChicagoCS/ssl/source/reading.rst

 Reading Group
 ==============

 The SSL embraces an old-fashioned concept of *reading papers*.
-In addition, we are hoping to make a *podcast* around our discussions of papers we are reading (starting 2020).
-Participating in the reading group requires the willingness to read the paper *prior* to attending the discussion.
+Also, we are hoping to make a *podcast* around our discussions of papers we are reading (starting 2020).
+Participating in the reading group requires the willingness to read the paper *prior* to attend the discussion.

 Schedule
 ----------

-The Reading Group typically meets from 1-2pm on Fridays in Doyle Center 214, which is available via Google Calendar:
+The Reading Group typically meets from 1-2 pm on Fridays in Doyle Center 214, which is available via Google Calendar:

 .. raw:: html